mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

-The opposite end to approach 1 is to simply derive from Workspace and MultipleExperimentsInfos (or ExperimentInfo in its simplest version).
+The opposite end to approach 1 is to simply derive from Workspace and MultipleExperimentsInfos.
 The base or lean MDGeometry class would still be worth considering.

 ```
 Kernel::DataItem